We have our own 12-step program. It works great for the impossible 18x1 and 20x1-1/8 tube changes.

 10. Air your tire up to about 20psi looking for any odd spots in the bead where the tire did not seat

-11. If you find a spot, deflate, press the bead back into the rim, and air it up again
+11. If you find a spot, deflate, adjust the bead, and air it up again

 12. Air the tire to the desired operating pressure